 The largest national park in the contiguous United States, Death Valley National Park is just 142 miles from Las Vegas, but you might feel as though you've landed on the moon.
 Stretching across 3.4 million acres, the park is made up of a patchwork of salt flats, badlands, artfully colored hills and ruins from those who dared to settle in this unforgiving landscape.
 You'll also find the lowest point in North America in Badwater Basin, which sits 282 feet below sea level and encompasses nearly 200 square miles of salt flats.

-3 Sights to See in Inyo County, the Land of Extremes
+Inyo County is the Land of Extremes

 Inyo County claims the highest and lowest points in the lower 48.
 Stop at a WWII internment camp, read tales of a local mountaineer and see restored trains.

-Bishop's Big Backyard on the Other Side of Yosemite
+Bishop's Big Backyard

 Try Something New in Yosemite National Park